We're still a work in progress -- and welcome your feedback as we build it all out.

 - Instructional Technology Services

 - Zoom / web conferencing

 - Qualtrics User Support (including account set-up and migration)

 UPDATE: Search for a New SDSU President

 The search for a new SDSU President began in earnest on September 25th--when the CSU Trustees hosted the Open Forum (Parma Payne Goodall Alumni Center).
 Check out the Forum archive if you weren't able to attend "live."

 On October 17, a few Trustees, the Chancellor and several members of the SDSU Advisory Committee met with faculty, staff, students and community members at the Imperial Valley campus.

-SDSU leadership issued a statement in support of the Deferred Action for Childhood Arrivals (DACA) program after President Trump's announced he would phase out the program unless Congress acts within the next six months.
+SDSU leadership issued a statement in support of the Deferred Action for Childhood Arrivals (DACA) program after President Trump's announced (in early September) he would phase out the program unless Congress acts within the next six months.